-7.2 Draft decision on appropriate rate of return
+7.2 Final decision on appropriate rate of return

-12 IPART's draft decision is that for the purposes of calculating the allowance for a return on assets, a real pre-tax rate of return of 7.2 per cent is appropriate.
+12 IPART's final decision is that for the purposes of calculating the allowance for a return on assets, a real pre-tax rate of return of 7.2% is appropriate.

-This draft decision reflects our view that:
+This final decision reflects our view that:

-- ▼ the appropriate weighted average cost of capital (WACC) is in the range 6.0 to 8.6 per cent - a WACC at the mid-point of this range is appropriate for calculating the allowance for a return on the assets used in providing bus services in the four largest contract regions.
+- ▼ the appropriate weighted average cost of capital (WACC) is in the range 5.8% to 8.7% - a WACC at the mid-point of this range is appropriate for calculating the allowance for a return on the assets used in providing bus services in the 4 largest contract regions.

-We consider that a WACC approach is appropriate for determining the rate of return on the assets used in providing bus services in the four largest regions.
-The stakeholders who commented on the rate of return, including NSWTI, generally supported using a WACC approach.33 This approach is also consistent with one we use in regulating the water, energy and rail industries.
+We consider that a WACC approach is appropriate for determining the rate of return on the assets used in providing bus services in the 4 largest regions.
+The stakeholders who commented on the rate of return, including NSWTI, generally supported using a WACC approach.
+This approach is also consistent with one we use in regulating the water, energy and rail industries.

 NSWTI also drew attention to the rate of return used in the bus service contracts.
 These contracts allow for a return on new buses calculated using the 20-day average of the 10-year Commonwealth Government Bond rate and a negotiated margin.
-However, in our view, the appropriate rate of return for new buses is not necessarily appropriate for all the assets (both operator and RTA assets) used to provide bus services in the four largest regions.
-In addition, we consider that this approach does not reflect the current market conditions and all risks associated with providing bus services in the four largest regions.
+However, in our view, the appropriate rate of return for new buses is not necessarily appropriate for all the assets (both operator and RTA assets) used to provide bus services in the 4 largest regions.
+In addition, we consider that this approach does not reflect the current market conditions and all risks associated with providing bus services in the 4 largest regions.

-Our analysis indicates that the real pre-tax WACC is in the range of 6.0 to 8.6 per cent.
-We consider that a WACC at the midpoint of this range is appropriate for the assets used to provide bus services, and therefore made a draft decision to use a real pre-tax WACC of 7.2 per cent to calculate the return on assets.
+Our analysis indicates that the real pre-tax WACC is in the range of 5.8% to 8.7%.
+We consider that a WACC at the midpoint of this range is appropriate for the assets used to provide bus services, and therefore made a final decision to use a real pre-tax WACC of 7.2% to calculate the return on assets.

 In calculating the WACC range, we considered the differences in risk involved in providing public transport services using buses rather than trains.
 In our view, these differences justify a lower equity beta range for bus services (0.7-1.0 for buses compared to 0.8-1.0 for CityRail).
-Bus companies generally have a lower proportion of fixed costs compared to rail companies, which means that hypothetically they are better able to adjust their operations according to the level of economic activity34.
+Bus companies generally have a lower proportion of fixed costs compared to rail companies, which means that hypothetically they are better able to adjust their operations according to the level of economic activity.
 This characteristic results in a lower level of profit variability, which should be reflected in a lower equity beta range for buses.
-We invite comments from stakeholders on the appropriate equity beta for providing bus services in the four largest regions.

-The parameters we used to calculate the WACC range are shown in Table 7.2 and were based on market conditions as at 9 September 2009.
-(More information on how we determined the value of each of these parameters is provided in Appendix E.) We intend to update the parameters just before we make our final determination, to reflect the market conditions at that time.
+The parameters we used to calculate the WACC range are shown in Table 7.2 and were based on market conditions as at 26 November 2009.
+(More information on how we determined the value of each of these parameters is provided in Appendix E.)

-33 Hunter Commuter Council submission, June 2009, p 2, Ministry of Transport submission, July 2009, p 4.
+&lt;sup>40 Hunter Commuter Council submission, June 2009, p 2, Ministry of Transport submission, July 2009, p 4.

-34 We note that in practice, the operator of the four largest regions can only adjust its operations in accordance with the process stipulated under its service contract.
+&lt;sup>41 We note that in practice, the operator of the four largest regions can only adjust its operations in accordance with the process stipulated under its service contract.

 Parameter Value

-Nominal risk free rate 5.4%
+Nominal risk free rate 5.5%

-Inflation 2.7%
+Inflation 2.8%

 Market risk premium 5.5-6.5%

-Debt margin 1.9 to 3.6%
+Debt margin 1.7-3.8%

 Debt funding 60%

-Gamma 0.5 to 0.3
+Gamma 0.5-0.3

 Tax rate 30%

-Equity beta 0.7 to 1.0
+Equity beta 0.7-1.0

-Cost of equity 9.3-11.9%
+Cost of equity 9.4-12.0%

-Cost of debt 7.4-9.1%
+Cost of debt 7.2-9.4%

-WACC (real pre-tax) 6.0-8.6%
+WACC (real pre-tax) 5.8-8.7%